emmygood/identity/README.md

 - [Rubik](https://fonts.google.com/specimen/Rubik?query=rubik) was used for all the secondary text.

-- [Font Awesome](https://fontawesome.com) was used throughout the site such as the logo, address pin, booking form, phone number, and social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) was used throughout the site such as the logo, address pin, booking form, phone number, confirmation page, and social media icons in the footer.

 ## Features